-Because it’s easier for users to disable unnecessary security rules than it is to create them from nothing, it’s better to err on the side of caution and limit access: users can relax that access if necessary or convenient.
+Because it’s easier for users to disable unnecessary security rules than it is to create them from nothing, it’s better to err on the side of caution and limiting access: users can relax that access if necessary or convenient.

 The documentation related to this topic can be found in the security reference.